The 5 Criteria for Choosing a Customer Intelligence Company (Plus the Best Pick for Small Teams)

 Feedback analytics platforms add an analysis layer on top of collection — usually NLP-based theme detection and sentiment scoring.
 They can process open-ended text and surface patterns.
 The limitation: the taxonomy is typically human-defined (requiring ongoing maintenance), and the analysis usually operates within a single channel or a small set of sources.

 Customer Intelligence platforms are the upstream layer.
 They unify signals from everywhere customers express themselves, analyze them with AI that learns your product's category structure automatically, and connect those signals to the customer context that makes them actionable.
-This isn't a feature upgrade on analytics.
-It's a different architecture — and as AI agents begin making autonomous decisions on behalf of companies, the difference becomes a question of infrastructure, not tooling.
+This isn't a feature upgrade on analytics — it's a different architecture.

 Evaluate any company claiming to be in the Customer Intelligence space against these five criteria: